-To negotiate nicely, you need to recognize your counterpart’s aspect of the argument.
+It would help if you recognized your counterpart’s aspect of the argument to negotiate nicely.
 Know what they want, understand what they will comply with, and, if viable, realize it better than they do.
-To negotiate nicely, you need to recognize your counterpart’s aspect of the argument.
+It would help if you recognized your counterpart’s aspect of the argument to negotiate nicely.
 Know what they want, understand what they will comply with, and, if viable, realize it better than they do.
-This isn’t easy, but Peter B. Stark and Jane Flaherty describe the stairs you may take to acquire and produce such information of their recently revised e-book, “The Only Negotiating Guide You’ll Ever Need: a hundred and one Ways to Win Every Time in Any Situation.”
+This isn’t easy, but Peter B. Stark and Jane Flaherty describe the stairs you may take to acquire and produce such information in their recently revised e-book, “The Only Negotiating Guide You’ll Ever Need: A Hundred and One Ways to Win Every Time in Any Situation.”

 Here’s what they endorse: